 Agencies and institutions have the authority to ask social media organizations to refuse, or to terminate, social media groups that use their institutional names.
 The reputation and social 'face' of an institution may be enhanced or undermined by social media sites, and thus these institutions have rights to limit how their names and images are used.
 Many names and images are copyrighted or trademarked.

 Finally, any academic process or information that is considered confidential should not be shared publicly on social media.
 This includes, but is not limited to academic review proceedings or information about other student’s academic performance.

 Failing to use professional judgment when using social media may harm you, colleagues and clients.
 Professional conduct on social media deserves appropriate care.
-Failing to meet the policies of Smith School for Social Work, laws, agency policies, NASW Code of Ethics and can lead to consultation, review and potentially dismissal from the program.
+Failing to meet the policies of Smith College School for Social Work, laws, agency policies, NASW Code of Ethics and can lead to consultation, review and potentially dismissal from the program.
 It may also lead to external actions through professional sanction or legal suit.
 Use social media wisely and with care when it has any link to your professional activities.